 Tips for a Sustainable Fat Loss Plan

-Long-term fat loss requires a commitment.
+One of the secrets to long-term fat loss is commitment.
 Here are a few tips from me.

 Setting action goals (e.g., exercising three times a week) and outcome goals (e.g., losing 10 pounds) will guide you toward success.